 The URL is stored in the Domain Name System (DNS) database that connects it to a specific IP address.
 When you enter the URL into the navigation bar of a browser, it sends a request to the DNS server for the IP address of the URL.

 URLs have particular structural rules to which they must adhere for the sake of historical IT design choices.
 They may not, for example, contain spaces or a few other specific characters.
 Forward slashes indicate directory layers, and the starting phrase of the URL informs you of the sort of content it is you are accessing.

 There are 4 main parts of a URL and here is the breakdown:

 1. Protocol: HTTP stands for ‘hypertext transfer protocol’, it’s the most commonly used application protocol.
 (Learn more about HTTP vs HTTPs here)

 2. Domain Name: The domain name is your address on the world wide web.

 3. Subdirectories: These are the categories or subfolders that you create for your pages.

 4. Specific Page Name: The specific name of your page.
-It is the easiest to adjust compared to domain name and directories.
+It is the easiest to adjust compared to the domain name and directories.

 Lengthy URLs are a detriment to social sharing.
-While people are able to use shortening services such as TinyURL or Bit.ly to shrink down lengthy links to character lengths that won’t take over your tweets, most people are hesitant of clicking on links that doesn’t clearly indicate where it’s going to take them fearing it may be a malicious link or spam.
+While people are able to use shortening services such as TinyURL or Bit.ly to shrink down lengthy links to character lengths that won’t take over your tweets, most people are hesitant of clicking on links that don’t clearly indicate where it’s going to take them fearing it may be a malicious link or spam.